Snatch (weightlifting): Split snatch

+Power snatch

 In the power snatch, the lifter lifts the barbell as high as possible and receives the bar overhead with only a slight bend in the knee and hip, increasing the height that the bar must be lifted and decreasing the amount of weight that may be successfully lifted.
+It is the most basic version of the snatch, and simpler for beginners and those with limited mobility to learn, but may also be used by advanced lifters to train for specific purposes such as explosiveness in the pull.

+Muscle snatch

 In the muscle snatch, the lifter lifts the bar all the way overhead with arms locked out and the hip and knee fully extended.

 Technique

 While the snatch is commonly referred to in three phases, Arthur Drechsler identifies six distinct phases of the pull in the snatch.

 First phase

-The lifter begins the first phase of the pull, or "Pre-lift off", with the feet placed approximately hip width apart, toes turned out slightly with the bar above the midfoot.
+The lifter begins the first phase of the pull or "Pre-lift off", with the feet placed approximately hip width apart, toes turned out slightly with the bar above the midfoot.
 The shins will be inclined toward the bar so that the shin is touching or close to the bar.
 Hips are placed so that the top of the thigh is approximately parallel to the ground but may also be slightly higher or lower depending on the lifter.
 The lifter’s back should be straight, no excessive curvature or rounding in the lumbar spine, with slight extension of the thoracic spine and shoulders slightly pulled back.
 The shoulders should be positioned so that they are directly over or slightly forward of the bar.
 The bar is gripped with a very wide grip.
 The neck should be positioned in line with the torso or slightly more vertical.
 During the first pull, the lifter begins to exert force on the bar, separating the weight from the platform.